leonard-henriquez/product-management-resources/README.md

-# :rocket: The Associate Product Manager handbook
+# :rocket: The APM handbook

 > A guide to become APM right after college